jogapps/clean_architecture_journal_app/README.md

   - Displays last 7 journals in a chart
   - Displays most positive entry
   - Displays total steps fetched from API

-### Prerequisites
-Before you start, ensure you have the following installed:

-- Node.js (v14 or above)
-- npm (v6 or above)
-- Kafka Setup

 ## Setup Instructions
 1. Clone the Repository